sass/sass-site/source/documentation/variables.md

   make migration easier.
 {% endfunFact %}

-{% markdown %}
 ## Default Values

 Normally when you assign a value to a variable, if that variable already had a value, its old value is overwritten.
 But if you're writing a Sass library, you might want to allow your users to configure your library's variables before you use them to generate CSS.

 To make this possible, Sass provides the `!default` flag.
 This assigns a value to a variable *only if* that variable isn't defined or its value is [`null`][].
 Otherwise, the existing value will be used.

 [`null`]: /documentation/values/null

 ### Configuring Modules

 {% render 'doc_snippets/module-system-status' %}

 Variables defined with `!default` can be configured when loading a module with the [`@use` rule][].
 Sass libraries often use `!default` variables to allow their users to configure the library's CSS.

 [`@use` rule]: /documentation/at-rules/use

 To load a module with configuration, write `@use <url> with (<variable>:
 <value>, <variable>: <value>)`.
 The configured values will override the
 variables' default values.
 Only variables written at the top level of the stylesheet with a `!default` flag can be configured.
-{% endmarkdown %}

 {% render 'code_snippets/example-use-with' %}

-{% markdown %}
 ## Built-in Variables

 Variables that are defined by a [built-in module] cannot be modified.

 [built-in module]: /documentation/modules
-{% endmarkdown %}

 {% codeExample 'built-in-variables', false %}
   @use "sass:math" as math;